dessant/reaction-comments/README.md

   - Optional, defaults to `:wave: @{comment-author}, would you like to leave a reaction instead?`
 - **`exempt-pr-labels`**
-  - Do not process comments on pull requests with these labels, value must be a comma separated list of labels
+  - Do not process comments on pull requests with any of these labels, value must be a comma separated list of labels
   - Optional, defaults to `''`
 - **`pr-comment`**
   - Replace reaction comments on pull requests with this message,